Content development is the A-to-Z process of planning, creating and publishing high-quality content.

 Relevant: something that actually matters for the business.
 Like revenue, leads or sign-ups (rather than traffic alone).

-Time-bound: set a deadline for when it should happen.
-This might be 2 weeks after publishing, or 6+ months.
+Time-bound: with a deadline for when it should happen.
+This might be 2 weeks after publishing, or at a certain date next year.

 Here’s an example of a S.M.A.R.T. goal:

-“Our goal for this blog post is to drive an additional 50 email subscribers per month starting in January.”
+“Our goal for this blog post is to bring in 5 additional qualified leads per month within 6 months.”

 Now that you’ve set a goal for your content, it’s time to figure out the best way to achieve it.